OfficeDev/teams-toolkit-samples/templates/copilot-rag-m365/README.md

 > - Prepare your own [Azure OpenAI](https://aka.ms/oai/access) resource.

 > [!TIP]
 > You can adjust this template to use data from a Microsoft Copilot connector.
 Follow the steps in the [CodeTour](https://marketplace.visualstudio.com/items?itemName=vsls-contrib.codetour) included in the project to apply the necessary changes.
 To use data from a Microsoft Copilot connector, you need a Copilot connector deployed to your tenant.
-For testing, we recommend using the [Ingest custom API data using TypeScript, Node.js and Teams Toolkit for Visual Studio Code](https://adoption.microsoft.com/sample-solution-gallery/sample/pnp-graph-connector-nodejs-typescript-food-catalog) sample.
+For testing, we recommend using the [Ingest custom API data using TypeScript, Node.js and Microsoft 365 Agents Toolkit for Visual Studio Code](https://adoption.microsoft.com/sample-solution-gallery/sample/pnp-graph-connector-nodejs-typescript-food-catalog) sample.

 > For local debugging using Microsoft 365 Agents Toolkit CLI, you need to do some extra steps described in [Set up your Microsoft 365 Agents Toolkit CLI for local debugging](https://aka.ms/teamsfx-cli-debugging).